-Wayland workspace overview daemon
+Wayland workspace overlay daemon

 woven

 Press a key, see all your workspaces and windows at once, click to focus.
+Plus a fully Lua-driven status bar.

 Super+` overlay appears click a window focused

-✓ Niri (primary) ✓ Hyprland ✓ Sway ✕ GNOME
+✓ Niri (primary) ✓ Hyprland ⚠ Sway ✕ GNOME

 What It Does